Samsung Galaxy S III

-The Samsung Galaxy S III (or Galaxy S3) is an Android smartphone designed, developed, and marketed by Samsung Electronics.
+The Samsung Galaxy S III (unofficially known as the Samsung Galaxy S3) is an Android smartphone developed and marketed by Samsung Electronics.
 Launched in 2012, it had sold more than 80 million units overall, making it the most sold phone in the S series.
 It is the third smartphone in the Samsung Galaxy S series.

+It is distinguished from its predecessor by its larger and higher-resolution screen, higher storage options, a larger battery, and a video camera with stereo audio recording for a spatial effect on headphones and external speakers.
+While the picture and video resolutions of the camera stayed the same, its launching speed and shutter lag improved.